CitadelCS/hangman_flask_app/README.md

 ## Usage

-Here you can include a fun example of how to play the game or how to interact with the app.
+This is a web app that will launch a hangman app, and you will be able to play a simple hangman game.
+Enjoy!

 ## Deployment

-Additional notes about how to deploy this on a live system.
+Read through the tutorials, and you will be able to deply the app.
+Test it on your local machine first.

 ### Docker